Master of Philosophy in International Relations

 7. Candidates will take two option papers from a list of those approved by the International Relations Graduate Studies Committee.
 With the special permission of the International Relations Graduate Studies Committee candidates may take an option paper from outside this list.
 Option papers will be assessed by written examination, research paper or essay as set out in the Course Handbook and on the University’s Virtual Learning Environment.

-9. Option paper essays or research papers and the thesis must be submitted using the University approved online submission system.
+9. Research methods assignments, option paper essays or research papers and the thesis must be submitted using the University approved online submission system.
 Technical information on the requirements for online submissions is provided in the Course Handbook and on the University’s Virtual Learning Environment.